jinghuazhao/Computational-Statistics/docs/SYSTEMS.md

 localhostForwarding=true
 ```

-The remote desktop can be started from DOS prompt `mstsc` for localhost:3390 (127.0.0.1:3390).
+The remote desktop can be started from DOS Prompt `mstsc` for localhost:3390 (127.0.0.1:3390).
 Programs such as FireFox can be started.

 To avoid running the service from every terminal session, amend the service xrdp as follows,